Ship carrying grain from Ukraine arrives in Istanbul - NewsBreak

 Ship carrying grain from Ukraine arrives in Istanbul

-ISTANBUL (AP) — The first of the ships to leave Ukraine under a deal to unblock grain supplies amid the threat of a global food crisis arrived at its destination in Turkey on Monday.
+ISTANBUL — (AP) — The first of the ships to leave Ukraine under a deal to unblock grain supplies and stave off a potential global food crisis arrived at its destination in Turkey on Monday.

 The Turkey-flagged Polarnet docked at Derince port in the Gulf of Izmit after setting off from Chornomorsk on Aug.
 5 laden with 12,000 tons of corn.